 The following image illustrates data in the body you can send in an HTTP POST.

 The response you obtain confirming completion of the activity or event contains the current workitems of that given case.

 Refer to the following links for specific use cases:

-•To filter the search with parameters, consider the notes for the different data types, as described at Values and formats for data types.
+•To filter the search with parameters, consult the notes for the different data types at Values and formats for data types.

-•To dynamically obtain business values that you may need as an input parameter to start a new process or complete an activity, refer to Related entities services.
+•To dynamically obtain business values that you may need as input parameters to start a new process or complete an activity, refer to Related entities services.

 •To dynamically obtain the columns you need to fill out to send when creating records in a collection, refer to Columns in collections.

 •To learn how to comply to the format expected when sending dates, files and images or Boolean fields, refer to Sending input parameters.